harrishee/mini-rpc-framework/README.md

 1. `Implement a service interface`: Define your service interface that includes the methods you want to make remotely accessible.
-2. `Register the service`: Use the Harris RPC Framework to register your service on the server.
+2. `Register the service`: Use the Mini RPC Framework to register your service on the server.
 This registration allows clients to discover and access your service.
 3. `Start the server`: Start your server to make your service available for remote calls.